 – Heather, Apr 2021

-Well-loved by guests, this cabin is perfet for naturalists, wildlife enthusiasts, and photographers since it’s situated in Paradise Valley, a majestic wildlife corridor connected to Yellowstone.
+Well-loved by guests, this cabin is perfect for naturalists, wildlife enthusiasts, and fishermen looking for easy access to Northern Range and Lamar Valley.
+This is a majestic wildlife corridor connected to Yellowstone.
 Look for bighorn sheep, deer, and elk here!

 If you’re visiting Yellowstone via Billings or Northeastern Montana, this will be the entrance you’ll want to use to the park.
 It brings you to sprawling Lamar Valley for bison, grizzlies, and wolves.
 Closest cities here are Cooke City, Montana and Silver Gate.